emard/ulx3s/examples/README.md

 ![alt text](./blinky/images/diamond-programmer-no-FT232-detected.PNG )

 So we'll need to use the [ujprog](https://github.com/f32c/tools/tree/master/ujprog) utility.
+Precompiled binaries can be found in [emard/ulx3s-bin](https://github.com/emard/ulx3s-bin), such as [this one](https://github.com/emard/ulx3s-bin/tree/master/usb-jtag/win64mingw).

 Note there may be some issues running the Windows version in WSL.
 See https://github.com/f32c/tools/issues/8 and https://github.com/f32c/tools/pull/9.